LIBREhub/LIBREhub.github.io/_posts/2022-06-13-richard-bowman.md

 [OpenFlexure - GitLab](https://gitlab.com/openflexure)
 <br>

-*Subscribe to the [LIBRE_hub Youtube channel](https://www.youtube.com/channel/UCKaffupDA8KKrDE0rd668Xw) for more content related.
-Recorded seminars always have subtitle options for Spanish and Portuguese.*
+*Subscribe to the [LIBRE_hub mailing list](https://mailchi.mp/2efa11be3d6b/libre_hub) for more content related.
+All seminars are recorded and posted on [Youtube](https://www.youtube.com/channel/UCKaffupDA8KKrDE0rd668Xw) with subtitle options for Spanish and Portuguese.*